AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 **Note:** The following risks may arise when you replace the system disk of an instance:

--   The original system disk is released.
+-   The original system disk will be released.
 We recommend that you create a snapshot to back up your data in advance.
 -   You must stop the instance before you can replace its system disk.
 When the instance is stopped, the services that run on the instance are interrupted.
 -   After you replace the system disk, you must re-deploy the service environment on the new system disk.
 This may cause services on the instance to be interrupted for an extended period of time.
 -   When the system disk is replaced, a new system disk with a different disk ID is allocated to the instance.
 The snapshots of the original system disk cannot be used to roll back the new system disk.